top of page

 5. Do you exhibit patience and kindness in your interactions, even with difficult people?

-Reflecting on these questions can help you discern the authenticity of your faith.
+Reflecting on these questions can help us discern the authenticity of our faith.
 Remember, it’s not about being perfect but about having a heart that seeks after God and desires to grow in Him.
-If you find areas where you fall short, don’t be discouraged.
+If we find areas where we fall short, don’t be discouraged.
 Instead, see it as an opportunity to draw closer to God and ask for His help in those areas.
-If I can be of any help, please feel free t0 reach out in the contact box below.

-If you have and questions or comments regarding any content on this website, kindly submit your message through the contact form detailing your needs and how I may assist you.
+If you have any questions or comments regarding any content on this website, kindly submit your message through the contact form detailing your questions and how I may help you.
 I will respond promptly.

 Thank you again for visiting.
 God bless and Godspeed!